 On the other hand, if you engage in target practice by shooting at bales of hay or in an area near neighbors or livestock, you could be charged.
 The difference is whether your conduct can harm another person or another person’s property.

-What Are The Consequences For a Discharge of Firearm Conviction?
+What Are The Consequences For Accidentally Discharging a Firearm?

 You may have noticed that a violation of the Discharge of a Firearm statute says only that it is “a misdemeanor.”
 When a statute does not include a specific penalty, then the general law applies.